The long-awaited Kalbarri trip is just around the corner: Friday, 1st to Monday, 4th June 2018.

 CAWA Committee member

 Due to legal and liability issues, CAWA does not provide training on trips.
 All climbers must be independent participants who are completely responsible for themselves.
-If you are an inexperienced climber, then have a chat to some of the more experienced people you know and see if they are planning to attend.
+If you are an inexperienced climber, then have a chat with some of the more experienced people you know and see if they are planning to attend.